sberg-rh/AutoPowerUsage/PCP/README.md

 > 2) Redfish server User account name and password
 > 3) Redfish URLs for both Chassis Power and Smart PDU readings
 >
-> The files should be copied to /var/lib/pcp/pmdas/openmetrics/config.d
+> The files should be copied to the '/var/lib/pcp/pmdas/openmetrics/config.d'
-> and the '.sh' files should be made executable
+> directory and the '.sh' files should be made executable
 >
 **These can be verified and Readings viewed**
 > $ pminfo openmetrics | grep watts